mattmakai/fullstackpython.com/content/pages/examples/flask/flask-app-headers.markdown

 Flask web applications.

-These topics are also useful while reading the `Headers` examples:
+You should read up on these subjects along with these `Headers` examples:

 * [web development](/web-development.html) and [web design](/web-design.html)
 * [Flask](/flask.html) and [web framework](/web-frameworks.html) concepts